Getting to know the Wildfire JSON Data Feeds

 - "Serp" contains the list of domains that can't be decorated in search results.
 More information about stand down policies can be found here: Stand-Down Policy Compliance

 - Q: Do the JSON feed files have the same content as the Wildfire API?
 A: All merchant data and metadata, except for commission data, device creation and vanity URL creation, is shared with WF partners via JSON feeds.
-These feeds are updated every 6 hours.
+These feeds are updated about every six hours.
 More Documentation about the API can be found here

 - Q: Does downloading the JSON feed require authentication?
 A: No, just make sure you’re using your specific JSON feed with your client application number embedded in the link.
 This application ID and credentials will be provided to you by the Client Success during the onboarding process.
 For example: https://www.wildlink.me/data/[[CLIENT_APPLICATION_ID_HERE]]/merchant-rate/1